 Celecoxib may be a safe alternative to aspirin in such people, but should be used with caution under the supervision of a clinician.

 Pregnancy and breastfeeding — NSAIDS are not generally recommended for pregnant women during the third trimester due to an increased risk of complications in the newborn.
 NSAIDs are safe for use during breastfeeding.
-(See "Patient information: Maternal health and nutrition during breastfeeding (Beyond the Basics)".)
+(See "Patient education: Maternal health and nutrition during breastfeeding (Beyond the Basics)".)

 NONSTEROIDAL ANTIINFLAMMATORY DRUG OVERDOSE

 Accidentally or intentionally taking a larger than recommended dose of an NSAID does not usually cause serious complications.
 However, taking large doses of other pain medications may have more serious consequences.
 For example, overdose with salicylates (eg, aspirin) or acetaminophen (eg, Tylenol) can be harmful or even fatal.

 People who accidentally or intentionally take an overdose of any medication should contact their health care provider or the Poison Control Hotline (in the United States, 1-800-222-1222).
 If the person is not breathing or is not conscious, emergency medical attention is needed; this is available in most areas of the United States by calling 911.